Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 For instance, having lights in front of your home discourages burglars because you can see everything.

-Also, the path is safely lit, allowing walkers to see where they are going.
-When it comes to landscape lighting, there are endless alternatives.
+The path is also safely lit, allowing walkers to see where they are going.
+There are endless alternatives to landscape lighting.

 Solar illumination is available, so there is no need to connect them to your electrical supply or plug them in.

-You can easily and cost-effectively improve your landscaping without adding any plants by installing lighting.
+By installing lighting, you can easily and cost-effectively improve your landscaping without adding any plants.

 23. Climbing Wall